Technology decisions shouldn’t happen in isolation

 1,000+

-Digital tools are used across the average California district each year
+Digital tools are used across California districts each year

 Teachers make daily decisions about which tools support learning and which don’t, but without shared criteria or a common language across their school.